iamigui/jira-issue-to-markdown/README.md

-# Jira Tasks Action
+# Jira Issue to Markdown Action

-This action is used to obtain Jira subtasks from a Task and output it to the release description as notes.
+This action is used to obtain Jira subtasks from an Issue and output it to the release description as notes.
 To use this the `branch` must match the pattern used in Jira.
 Refer to [Inputs](#inputs) for more information

 ## Usage